jaychowjingjie/cisco-open-source/README.md

-Decks to share with the open source community, for any questions, feel free to send me an email at jaychow@cisco.com
+Code and decks to share with the open source community.

+For any questions, feel free to send me an email at jaychow@cisco.com

 Disclaimer:
 1) For graphene-mongo, the open-source code is available publicly from https://github.com/graphql-python/graphene-mongo